 All of this uncertainty, culminating in the summer of 2016 when I realized that I could not, and would not, follow Christianity any longer; all of it gave me an identity crisis.
 I felt broken by the fact that I felt like an outsider to the community I thought I belonged to.
 My list of things that had qualified me as a Filipino was almost empty, and at this point, I decided that I needed to know more about what I called my Filipino identity.
 I wanted to know if I still belonged.
 So, I decided to turn to research.

 Currently, I am doing research towards what I hope will be a course at UBC that will engage students, both of Filipino and non-Filipino heritage, towards the topic of identity and the Philippines.
 As part of my research, I am interviewing members of the Filipino communities in Vancouver, and looking at academic and non-academic texts from Filipinos who navigate this question of Filipino identity.

 My research is helping me to personally orient myself, as well as realize that instead of being a definitive list like I previously thought, my Filipino identity is how I relate to it, in terms of historical connections, the diaspora, and my family.
 I would argue that this is my Filipino identity – not a definitive thing that I must try to fit, but a definition that I have for myself.

 More broadly, I hope that this research can engage more Filipinos towards the topic of identity, but more importantly, contribute to the discussion and creation of community based solutions for issues that face Filipino communities in the diaspora.
 I hope that my research, as much as it is born out of my own identity crisis, can help the wider Filipino community as a result.

-The absence of home has etched more deeply it into my being.
-So, as much as it makes me miss it and question myself, home is also within me, and will ground me even as it makes me stumble.
+The absence of home has etched more deeply into my being.
+So, as much as it makes me miss it and question myself, home is also within me and will ground me even as it makes me stumble.